lanl/invenio-memento-proxy/README.md

         }
 ```

-The also can configure  uWsgi with configuration file  and example of  uWsgi configuration  is `timegate.ini` in the `./timegate/conf` folder.
+You also can configure  uWsgi with configuration file  and example of  uWsgi configuration  is `timegate.ini` in the `./timegate/conf` folder.
 Adapt  according  to your installation.

 ```bash
 # home of vertual env